-At Caldwell Partners, we are on the lookout for the cream of the crop, and they deploy a diverse range of tactics to ensure the shortlist of candidates they put together is an optimal fit with a company’s needs.
+At Caldwell Partners, we are on the lookout for the cream of the crop, and we deploy a diverse range of tactics to ensure the shortlist of candidates we put together is an optimal fit with a company’s needs.

 The answer to the question of what makes a good leader isn’t a simple one, as it depends on variables such as the requirements of each specific position within the C-suite, the firm’s individual needs and the fact that there is more than one path to effective leadership.
 That being said, some leadership behaviors are unequivocally detrimental and should be avoided at all costs.